MananAgarwal/Noter/README.md

 **[master branch](https://github.com/MananAgarwal/Noter/tree/master)** - Run completely locally (No Internet required), but the notes are not persistent.

-**[firebase-integrated branch](https://github.com/MananAgarwal/Noter/tree/firebase-integrated)** - Integrated with Firebase's RealTime Database and uses Firebase Hosting to host it [here](https://noter-28228.firebaseapp.com/)
+**[firebase-integrated branch](https://github.com/MananAgarwal/Noter/tree/firebase-integrated)** - Integrated with Firebase's RealTime Database and uses Firebase Hosting to host it [here](https://noter-28228.firebaseapp.com/).
+It also has some features of Progressive Web Apps.

 It's written in the ES5 React Syntax.